-A level designer of 8 years, first with maps for the Goldsource engine before moving exclusively to Source in 2007.
+A level designer of 11 years, first with maps for the Goldsource engine before moving to Source in 2007.
 Decent texture artist and voice actor, too.
 Co-founder of Scotch and Coffee Studios.
-I'm Archie, I'm Scottish, I'm 22 and I'm probably drunk.
+I'm Archie, I'm Scottish, I'm 24 and I'm mostly happy.

 A fair few reviews mention negatively that the game runs poorly on maximum settings (read in suit voice) even on high-end PCs.

 I can't see why that's a negative point at all.
 The game looks fucking fantastic on high settings, pretty great on medium and damn passable on low settings which caters to just about any recent system.
 The fact that it is also future-proofed for upcoming hardware advances with a ridiculous ultra setting is a solution to what PC gamers* have been whining about for years - current-gen consoles holding back graphical advances in our poorly ported games.
 Well here's what happens when a dev makes a game suited for a PC with properly scalable graphics for tomorrow's hardware.
 It's awesome.

 This is my new showreel, up to date as of May 2012.

 Lighting Camera Op | VFX Artist | Director

 So yesterday I posted my first major media release for The Core which features several locations from the Black Mesa Central Admin Building - a modern, well funded and bright place to work full of accountants and legal teams.
 I received the following comment from impcnrd: